 Iconic Views and Architectural Highlights

 Continuing along, you’ll pass the Tribunal Judiciaire, a grand courthouse, and the Big Bell of Bordeaux, which many find charming.
 The Pont de Pierre, Bordeaux’s historic bridge over the Garonne, offers scenic views and a chance for quick photos.
-Many reviews rave about the stunning vistas of the river and city skyline—perfect for a memorable shot.
+Many reviews love the stunning vistas of the river and city skyline—great for a memorable shot.

 More Great Tours NearbyGreen Spaces, Innovation, and Neighborhoods